Lavi54/Dynamic-Stablecoin-Evaluation-Framework/Dynamic-Risk-Framework.md

 # **Stablecoin Evaluation Framework**

-# **1. Overview **
+# **Overview **

-The overview section should provide a high-level introduction of the project.
+The overview section should provide a high-level introduction to the project.
 This helps to prepare the reader for what type of project the report is about.
-A good approach is to summarise the key activities of the protocol, and summarizing the findings of each section at the end.
+A good approach is to summarise the key activities of the protocol and summarise the findings of each section at the end.

 ```